Siem Reap Gay Travel

 Pub Street has a little of everything…including bars, small clubs, and restaurants.
-Although it is not as crazy as Bangkok or Phuket, there is certainly a rowdiness.
+Although it is not as crazy as other popular destinations in Southeast Asia, things certainly get rowdy!

 There are no specific gay bars in Siem Reap, but the town is quite popular with gay travelers in general.
 There was actually another gay traveler in Siem Reap at the same time I was.
 We found each other on Instagram!

 There are bars in Siem Reap along Pub Street.
 I enjoyed more than a few Angkor Draft beers (they’re only 50 cents!) at Temple Club.